Bounded Modal Logic: Explicit Scope Dependencies in Multi-Stage Programming: Lambda Calculus and Metatheory

 \begin{lemma*}[Classifier Substitution] If\/ $\Gamma_{{\mathrm{1}}} \bmttsym{,} \binder{ \gamma_{{\mathrm{1}}} } \within \gamma_{{\mathrm{2}}} \bmttsym{,} \Gamma_{{\mathrm{2}}} \vdash \bmttnt{M} \hasType \bmttnt{A}$ and\/ $\Gamma_{{\mathrm{1}}} \vdash \gamma_{{\mathrm{2}}} \preceq \gamma_{{\mathrm{3}}}$, then\/ $ \Gamma_{{\mathrm{1}}} \bmttsym{,} \Gamma_{{\mathrm{2}}} [ \binder{ \gamma_{{\mathrm{1}}} } \coloneqq \gamma_{{\mathrm{3}}} ] \vdash \bmttnt{M} [ \binder{ \gamma_{{\mathrm{1}}} } \coloneqq \gamma_{{\mathrm{3}}} ] \hasType \bmttnt{A} [ \binder{ \gamma_{{\mathrm{1}}} } \coloneqq \gamma_{{\mathrm{3}}} ] $. \end{lemma*}

-The variable substitution and classifier substitution lemmas are standard in typed lambda-calculi.
-In particular, these substitutions are based on the standard notion of substitution for well-typed terms and are extended to classifiers in a natural way.
-On the other hand, the rebasing lemma is specific to our calculus, which states that $ \mathord{\blacktriangleright} $ cancels $ \mathord{\blacktriangleleft} $, which globally changes the corresponding \bml-structure.

-Thereafter, we can confirm that the introduction and elimination rules in \bml are well balanced with respect to local soundness and local completeness~\cite{DBLP:journals/mscs/PfenningD01}.
-For the sake of space, we skim local soundness/completeness patterns in the following statements.
+Using these lemmas, we can confirm that the introduction and elimination rules in \bml are well balanced with respect to local soundness and local completeness~\cite{journals/mscs/PfenningD01}.
+For the sake of space, we only state the local soundness/completeness patterns in the following statements.

-\begin{lemma*}[Local Soundness Patterns] \leavevmode\samepage \begin{enumerate} \item $ \Gamma ^{\position{ \gamma_{{\mathrm{1}}} } } \vdash \bmttsym{(} \lambda \binder{ \bmttmv{x} }\has@{ \gamma_{{\mathrm{2}}} } \bmttnt{A} \ldotp \bmttnt{M} \bmttsym{)} \bmttnt{N} \hasType \bmttnt{B} \implies \Gamma \vdash \bmttnt{M} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} , \binder{ \bmttmv{x} } \coloneqq \bmttnt{N} ] \hasType \bmttnt{B}$. \item $ \Gamma ^{\position{ \gamma_{{\mathrm{1}}} } } \vdash \mathbf{unq} \lbrace^{ \gamma_{{\mathrm{2}}} } \mathbf{quo} \lbrace^{\binder{ \gamma_{{\mathrm{3}}} } \within \gamma_{{\mathrm{4}}} } \bmttnt{M} \rbrace \rbrace \hasType \bmttnt{A} \implies \Gamma \vdash \bmttnt{M} [ \binder{ \gamma_{{\mathrm{3}}} } \coloneqq \gamma_{{\mathrm{1}}} ] \hasType \bmttnt{A}$. \item $\Gamma \vdash \bmttsym{(} \lambda \binder{ \gamma_{{\mathrm{1}}} }\within \gamma_{{\mathrm{2}}} . \bmttnt{M} \bmttsym{)} \gamma_{{\mathrm{3}}} \hasType \bmttnt{A} \implies \Gamma \vdash \bmttnt{M} [ \binder{ \gamma_{{\mathrm{1}}} } \coloneqq \gamma_{{\mathrm{3}}} ] \hasType \bmttnt{A}$. \end{enumerate} \end{lemma*}
+\begin{lemma*}[Local Soundness Patterns] \leavevmode\samepage \begin{enumerate} \item $ \Gamma ^{\position{ \gamma_{{\mathrm{1}}} } } \vdash \bmttsym{(} \lambda \binder{ \bmttmv{x} }\has@{ \gamma_{{\mathrm{2}}} } \bmttnt{A} \ldotp \bmttnt{M} \bmttsym{)} \bmttnt{N} \hasType \bmttnt{B} \implies \Gamma \vdash \bmttnt{M} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} , \binder{ \bmttmv{x} } \coloneqq \bmttnt{N} ] \hasType \bmttnt{B}$. \item $ \Gamma ^{\position{ \gamma_{{\mathrm{1}}} } } \vdash \mathbf{unq} _{ \bmttnt{T} }\lbrace^{ \gamma_{{\mathrm{2}}} } \mathbf{quo} (\binder{ \tau })\lbrace^{\binder{ \gamma_{{\mathrm{3}}} } \within \gamma_{{\mathrm{4}}} } \bmttnt{M} \rbrace \rbrace \hasType \bmttnt{A} \implies \Gamma \vdash \bmttnt{M} [ \binder{ \gamma_{{\mathrm{3}}} } \coloneqq \gamma_{{\mathrm{1}}} , \binder{ \tau } \coloneqq \bmttnt{T} ] \hasType \bmttnt{A}$. \item $\Gamma \vdash \bmttsym{(} \lambda \binder{ \gamma_{{\mathrm{1}}} }\within \gamma_{{\mathrm{2}}} . \bmttnt{M} \bmttsym{)} \gamma_{{\mathrm{3}}} \hasType \bmttnt{A} \implies \Gamma \vdash \bmttnt{M} [ \binder{ \gamma_{{\mathrm{1}}} } \coloneqq \gamma_{{\mathrm{3}}} ] \hasType \bmttnt{A}$. \end{enumerate} \end{lemma*}